Trump, Bloomberg trade schoolyard taunts as spending war heats up

 Trump’s remarks to FOX News Channel’s Sean Hannity, coupled with a series of Twitter posts late on Saturday, also indicate the president is keeping a wary eye on the billionaire and former New York City mayor as a potentially tough competitor.

-A Reuters/Ipsos poll released on Thursday showed Bloomberg in third place among registered voters for the 2020 Democratic nomination after he spent millions of dollars of his own money on adverts.
+A Reuters/Ipsos poll released on Thursday showed Bloomberg in third place among registered voters for the 2020 Democratic nomination after he spent millions of dollars of his own money on advertisements.

 Trump told Hannity in an interview due to air Sunday afternoon that Bloomberg, who stands at about 5 feet 8 inches compared to the president’s 6 feet 3 inches, had requested a box to stand on during the Democratic debates.